 Since 2004, Embracing Our Differences has used the power of art and prose to promote diversity.
 One way we accomplish this is through our annual international art exhibition in Sarasota’s Bayfront Park.
 The juried exhibit consists of 45 billboard-sized works of art, each accompanied by an inspirational quote.

-This year, as we celebrate our 15th anniversary, the response to the call for artwork and inspirational quotes was impressive, with 8,325 entries pouring in from 98 countries.
+This past year, we celebrated our 15th anniversary and the response to the call for artwork and inspirational quotes was impressive, with 8,325 entries pouring in from 98 countries.
 Students from 227 schools around the world submitted artwork or quotes to the juried exhibit and 54 of this year’s winners were students.
-In honor of EOD’s 15th anniversary, 15 of the pieces on display represent a special collection of past artworks.
-The winning quotes and art are showcased in our 15th-anniversary exhibit, April 4 to June 1.
+In honor of EOD’s 15th anniversary, 15 of the pieces on display represented a special collection of past artworks.

 In 2019, the exhibit will be on display in Island Park, January 19 through March 14.